Lrapava/AI-Toys/sudoku-solver/README.md

 # Sudoku solver

 A simple sudoku solver written in C++.
-The program assumes that the input is a valid sudoku with an existing solution. test1.txt, test2.txt and test3.txt contain example puzzles.
+The program assumes that the input is a valid sudoku puzzle with an existing solution. test1.txt, test2.txt and test3.txt contain example puzzles.

 P.S.
 Ignore debug.cpp